-- Quality Score: A score Google assigns based on how relevant and user friendly your ad is.
+- Quality Score: A score Google assigns based on how relevant and user-friendly your ad is.
 There are a few factors that go into this that are beyond the scope of this guide.
-If your ad is very relevant and your website is relevant than you will have a better score.
-You can also improve your quality score by adding extensions, optimizing copy.etc
+If both your ad and your website are relevant then you will have a better score.
+You can also improve your quality score by adding extensions, optimizing copy, etc.

 Ad Rank = Max CPC x Quality Score

 See the example below for how it works:

 |2||Joe the Plumber||$3||7||21|